During his time at Knox, Dan Spaulding '99 was a record-breaking member of the swimming and diving team. He i...

 Re-imagining the Umbeck Science-Mathematics Center (SMC)

 Science and science education have changed profoundly since SMC opened in 1971.
 Courses are more discussion-based and hands-on.
 Students work with technologies that no one could imagine even a few decades ago.
 Independent research has become a critical component of the Knox curriculum, with students taking on projects as early as their first year.

 As a result, the classes we offer within SMC today are both smaller in size and less lecture-oriented than they were when SMC was designed.
-The large amphitheatre-style classrooms at the core of the building now sit unoccupied most of the day.
-Instead, visitors often encounter students sitting in the corridors between classess with books, papers, and devices spread out around them.
+The large amphitheater-style classrooms at the core of the building now sit unoccupied most of the day.
+Instead, visitors often encounter students sitting in the corridors between classes with books, papers, and devices spread out around them.

 At the same time, the boundaries between academic disciplines—psychology and biochemistry, or physics and biology—are no longer as distinct as SMC's four separate wings seem to imply.

 It's time to move forward with renovations that re-envision Knox's science facility to ensure that our faculty and students can continue to do transformative teaching and learning.

 Working with faculty from every SMC department, and architects Holabird & Root, this phased plan of attack will deliver immediate improvements to the student experience within the core of the building, while laying the groundwork for improvements to each of SMC's wings.

 To transform SMC into a space that reflects the ambitions of the people who work and study there, that helps catalyze their insights into meaningful discoveries, and that attracts the brightest and boldest thinkers to our campus, we plan to undertake a dramatic, multi-phase renovation of the building, beginning with the central core and adding much-needed collaborative space to the entrance of the building.

 Cross-section of Expanded Atrium—This addition will bring light to the core of the building and offer seating and study space for students and visitors.